Benefits of Living Green Walls

 Support Mental Wellbeing

 Serving as an integral part of a robust overall wellness effort, plants can help reduce sick leave and support physical health in office environments.
-In fact, a study conducted by the University of Oregon that gave some workers a view of plants and trees from their desks, while the control group had no view of any greenery, found that on average, employees with views of plants took 57 hours of sick leave per year, while those with no view took an average of 68 hours.
+In fact, a study conducted by the University of Oregon gave some workers a view of plants and trees from their desks, while the control group had no view of any greenery.
+On average, employees with views of plants took 57 hours of sick leave per year, while those with no view took an average of 68 hours.

 Enhance the Built Environment

 Today, most employers, retailers, developers and other leaders recognize the importance of the built environment.
-At a time when less than half of workers report being satisfied with their jobs, buildings designed with human experience in mind are arguably more vital than ever before.
+At a time when less than half of workers report being satisfied with their jobs, buildings designed with the human experience in mind are arguably more vital than ever before.
 And, while there are many paths that leaders might take to create a more active and engaging space for their employees, tenants and visitors, one of the most efficient methods is incorporating plants into the built environment.
+This can be achieved through the installation of indoor living plant walls.

 Improve Air Quality